somnambulist-tech/collection/README.md

 Provides a Collection container with no dependencies on any framework code.
 The collection is a wrapper around a standard array with many helper methods.
-It sits somewhere between a Laravel Collection and the Doctrine ArrayCollection.
+It sits somewhere between a Laravel Collection and the Doctrine ArrayCollection and takes ideas from both of those as well as others.

+If you see something missing or have suggestions for other methods, submit a PR or ticket.

 ### Requirements